---

 - The Complete Guide to Generative Engine Optimization

-If you want an execution partner to own the answer-object workflow — site readability, content production, and monthly refresh — [book a call](/contact) and we'll scope what gets shipped first.
+Mersel AI acts as an execution partner to own the answer-object workflow, including site readability, content production, and monthly refreshes.
+[Book a call](/contact) to scope initial deliverables and determine what gets shipped first.

 # Sources